Morganp218/Creative-Core-Plugin/README.md

 # Creative-Core-Plugin
-This was for a Minecraft server called TheEncryptedNetwork\n Minecraft Version: 1.11
+This was for a Minecraft server called TheEncryptedNetwork Minecraft Version: 1.11